CoTraderCore/smart-funds-v8/README.md

 ```
 DEV Notes
 1) calculateDepositToShares not the same as in previous versions fund
-we not sub msg.value, because we get data from history Oracle not realtime balance
+we not sub msg.value, because via Oracle we can't take into account msg.value in total fund value

+2) change order in deposit

+from this
+totalWeiDeposited += msg.value;
+uint256 shares = calculateDepositToShares(msg.value);

+to this
+uint256 shares = calculateDepositToShares(msg.value);
+totalWeiDeposited += msg.value;

+because via Oracle we can't take into account msg.value in total fund value

 ```